poc-handsome/educrys-control-basic/README.md

 <img src="pics/screenshot.jpg" width="800">

 **NOTE: once the GUI is running, the components of EduCrys are being controlled by the GUI elements until the window is closed.**
-Then heating and all motors are stopped as indicated in the command line output.
+On closing, heating and all motors are stopped as indicated in the command line output.

 The key elements of the GUI are described in the sections below.

 ### Logging

-The "Start/Stop" button on the top right activates data logging:
+The **Start/Stop** button on the top right activates data logging:
-- Camera and infrared images are stored in image files with a timestamp in the file name
+- Camera and infrared images are stored in image files with a timestamp in the file name.
+Default sample rate is 30 s.
-- All sensor and process parameters are written to a text file (new file with a timestamp in the file name on each program)
+- All sensor and process parameters are written to a text file.
+A new file with a timestamp in the file name on each program run.
+Default sample rate is 2 s.
 - Values are added to the plot

 ### Images

-Image from Raspberry Pi camera is taken (and stored) when "Set/Photo" is pressed or at a specified sample rate during logging.
+Image from Raspberry Pi camera is taken (and stored) when **Set/Photo** is pressed or at a specified sample rate during logging.
 The camera should be adjusted before running GUI, for example with the command ```libcamera-still -t 0```.

-Image from the infrared sensor is taken (and stored) when "Get IR" is pressed or at a specified sample rate during logging.
+Image from the infrared sensor is taken (and stored) when **Get IR** is pressed or at a specified sample rate during logging.
 Note that only surfaces with emissivity near 1.0 show accurate temperatures.
-For example, the hot plate surface is fine, but NOT the metallic crucible.
+For example, the hot plate surface is fine, but the metallic crucible looks much colder than it is in reality.

+Both images shown in the GUI are NOT live images.

 ### Plot

 The plot shows sensor values and process parameters, where individual curves can be disabled with checkboxes.
 Data in the plot is only updated if logging is active.
-Note that ranges of axes are usually not updated automatically to keep the GUI responsive.
-Therefore, pressing "Autoscale" or zooming out may be needed.
+Note that ranges of axes are usually not updated automatically (to keep the GUI responsive).
+Therefore, pressing **Autoscale** or zooming out may be needed.

 ### Measurements